MoKhali/Hello-World/README.md

     return 0;
 }

-I am new Git, also I am learning how to program in C++.
+I am new to Git, also I am learning how to program in C++.